Vortron-rd/T-Crack/README.md

 This is for educational purposes only and comes with no warranty nor liability.
 We are not responsible for what you do with this software

-This software does not report to things such as, goguardian, iboss ,securely, and more.
-What this means is that your screen will show the last thing you were looking at before you opened it.
-It also lets you browse websites without goguardian or others blocking it.